 Amino cannot arbitrarily assign file descriptors to the user-level process, because the kernel would not know that a given file descriptor is in use.
 To handle this situation, Amino uses shadow descriptors.
 When opening a file in the database, Amino changes the path name to "/" before letting the system call proceed.
 The resulting file descriptor (in the child process) is used as a place holder, and no system calls are issued against it.
-The kernel does not assign the resulting descriptor to any other file, so Amino can correctly identify the calls that it handles.
+The kernel does not assign the descriptor to any other file, so Amino can correctly identify the calls that it handles; in case of a software error, most calls on this file descriptor fail with EISDIR (because "/" is a directory).
+For efficiency, Amino reuses this file descriptor with dup on subsequent open calls.